JayVee-Digital-Labs/scripts/bin/standardize-repo/README.md

 # Standardize Repo Script

 This script helps to standardize a repository by installing required packages, setting up Husky hooks, copying configuration files, merging JSON files, building a Docker image, and more.
-It is designed to be used on web applications with TypeScript enabled.
+It is designed to be used on web NEXTJS applications with TypeScript enabled, but it can be used for any other front end application.
+Be aware you may need to make tweaks later to make it work.

 ## Requirements